 18. Porto is the city of churches.
 Apart from Rome, I don’t think I’ve seen any other city with so many churches.
 Porto must have the highest number of churches per squared km compared to any other city in Portugal.
 Churches are everywhere, literally.

-19. The magnificent panoramic view of Porto’s old town and Gaia makes it all worth it to climbing nearly 250 steps of Torre dos Clérigos (Clerigos Tower).
+19. The magnificent panoramic view of Porto’s old town and Gaia makes it all worth it to climb nearly 250 steps of Torre dos Clérigos (Clerigos Tower).

 Porto’s Ribeira and Gaia on the other side of the river